 Cumulative impacts can result from the interaction between multiple features of an infrastructure – our focus here –, from the impact of different types of infrastructure (e.g. houses, turbines, roads, dams) or from top-down or bottom-up ecological cascades.
 Cumulative impacts of multiple features depend on the number of features in an area, their spatial distribution, and co-occurrence with other infrastructure types, and might differ for distinct species, values, or processes – possibly leading to stronger negative impacts for some or even to benefits for others, if compared to the impact of single, isolated infrastructure.

-Effect size It expresses how strongly a given biological response is affected by a type of disturbance where this disturbance is located.
-Here, the effect size is described by the model coefficients (β’s in eq.
+Effect size expresses how strongly a given biological response is affected by a type of disturbance at the point in space where the disturbance is located.
+Here, the effect size is given by the estimated model coefficients β (eq.
 2).
-Supposing all other variables are kept constant, β represents how much the response variable changes when the spatial component of the impact, ϕ, varies by 1 unit at the origin, i.e. where the infrastructure feature is located.

 Zone of Influence The ZoI represents the function ϕ defining how the effect size of an infrastructure feature changes with the distance, i.e. it represents how the impact spreads throughout space.
 The ZoI might be any function ϕ(d,r) that assumes value 1 at the origin and decreases towards zero as the distance d from infrastructure increases.
 The ZoI is defined by its shape and radius r.
 The ZoI shape determines how ϕ decreases with distance, or whether it is constant up to a threshold distance r (see Fig. 1A and Appendix A for examples).
 The ZoI radius r is the maximum distance from infrastructure where it affects a given biological response.
 For some shapes (e.g. threshold, linear decay) r is the distance at which ϕ reaches zero (Fig. 1A).
 For non-vanishing functions (e.g. Gaussian decay), a cutoff must be set to define r – e.g. the minimal distance where ϕ is below 0.05.
 While in landscape ecology the ZoI radius is often called the scale of effect (e.g. Jackson & Fahrig, 2015), we use the term ZoI to avoid confusion from different definitions of scale.